-The infusion should now be body temperature warm, which is cool enough for you to add the raw Kombucha – about 50–100ml per litre – and the SCOBY.
-If you don’t have any raw Kombucha, use raw apple cider vinegar, but only about 30ml per litre.
+The infusion should now be warm, which is cool enough for you to add the raw kombucha – about 50–100ml per litre – and the SCOBY.
+If you don’t have any raw kombucha, use raw apple cider vinegar, but only about 30ml per litre.

-- The SCOBY will float happily to the top, sink or sit on its side.
+The SCOBY will float happily to the top, sink, or sit on its side.
 All are fine, as long as within a few days a SCOBY has settled or formed on the top of the sweet tea.
 If no SCOBY forms you will have to start again.

-- Leave your Kombucha to ferment in a warm, airy but not sun-drenched spot, at about 24–30°C. If it’s cold, your ferment will take many weeks.
-At the right temperature, it will take between 10–14 days.
+Cover your jar with a piece of muslin and secure with a rubber band.
+This will keep the fruit flies away and reduce the risk of mould.
+Leave your kombucha to ferment in a warm, airy but not sun-drenched spot, at about 24–30°C. If it’s cold, your ferment will take many weeks; when warm, between 10 and 14 days.